behave/behave.example/README.rst

 INSTALL
 ------------------------------------------------------------------------------

-The project provides only examples.
+The project provides tutorials and examples.
 Therefore, it should not be installed.
 To prepare the local installation, use the following command to install all prerequisites::

     pip install -r requirements.txt

-Note that some new and experimental features/extensions of `behave`_ and `parse`_ are currently used here.
-These features are not part of the official distributions (and repositories), yet.

-Use the `jenisys/behave`_ and `jenisys/parse`_ variants, if you want to run the ``*.feature`` files provided here.
-Snapshots of the `jenisys/behave`_ and `jenisys/parse`_ implementations are provided in the directory ``lib/python2/``.
+Snapshots of the `behave`_ and `parse_type`_ implementations are provided in the directory ``lib/python2/``.
 This directory is automatically used when you use ``bin/behave`` to run `behave`_.